godotengine/godot-docs/classes/class_editorpaths.rst

 \ **Note:** This singleton is not accessible in exported projects.
 Attempting to access it in an exported project will result in a script error as the singleton won't be declared.
 To prevent script errors in exported projects, use :ref:`Engine.has_singleton<class_Engine_method_has_singleton>` to check whether the singleton is available before using it.

-\ **Note:** Godot complies with the `XDG Base Directory Specification <https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html>`__ on *all* platforms.
+\ **Note:** On the Linux/BSD platform, Godot complies with the `XDG Base Directory Specification <https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html>`__.
 You can override environment variables following the specification to change the editor and project data paths.

 .. rst-class:: classref-introduction-group